 Loan or grant repayments fall into categories on the balance sheet.
 For a five year loan, for example, payments due in the next 12 months are categorised as current creditors; the balance will be shown under longer-term debt.

 If you have a number of loans to repay, you may not have much spare cash, depending on the time available to pay back.

 Profit and loss account

-The amount a company makes in cash profit isn’t always the best sign of its health as there are often other costs to pay.
+However, it can be a useful tool for any business, regardless of size because the amount a company makes in cash profit isn’t always the best sign of its health, as there are often other costs to pay.

 The cashflow statement shows money coming into a company and going out.
-It will typically include money form operating activities, returns on investment, tax charges, capital spending and dividends paid.
+It will typically include money from operating activities, returns on investment, tax charges, capital spending and dividends paid.

 It is a good way of seeing how frugal a company is as it shows how money is spent.
-However, you would need to see the balance sheet as well to get an idea of funds due in the future.
+However, you need to take account of information in the balance sheet as well to get an idea of funds due in the future.

 Your first accounts need to be filed 21 months after registration with Companies House.